ivanobat/machine_learning/README.md

 # Machine Learning theory exercises
-Multiple exercises to practice theoretical concept on machine learning methods 1.
+Multiple exercises to put to practice theoretical concepts on machine learning methods and algorithms 1.
 2.
 3.